Measurement of Gas Exchange

 Hypocapnia

 Hypocapnia is PCO2 < 35 mm Hg.
-Hypocapnia is always caused by hyperventilation due to pulmonary (eg, pulmonary edema, pulmonary embolism), cardiac (eg, heart failure), metabolic (eg, acidosis
+Hypocapnia is always caused by hyperventilation due to conditions related to

 Carboxyhemoglobinemia

 Carbon monoxide binds to hemoglobin with an affinity 210 times that of oxygen and prevents oxygen transport.
-Clinically toxic carboxyhemoglobin levels are most often the result of exposure to exhaust fumes or from smoke inhalation, although cigarette smokers have detectable levels.
+Clinically, toxic carboxyhemoglobin levels are most often the result of exposure to exhaust fumes or from smoke inhalation, although people who smoke have detectable carboxyhemoglobin levels.

 Patients with carbon monoxide poisoning may present with nonspecific symptoms such as malaise, headache, and nausea.
 Because poisoning often occurs during colder months (because of indoor use of combustible fuel heaters), symptoms may be confused with a viral syndrome such as influenza.
 Clinicians must be alert to the possibility of carbon monoxide poisoning and measure levels of carboxyhemoglobin when indicated.
 Carboxyhemoglobin can be directly measured from venous blood—an arterial sample is unnecessary.
-Oxygen saturation determined by pulse oximetry will be normal and cannot be used to screen for carbon monoxide poisoning.
+Oxygen saturation determined by pulse oximetry will be normal or high (because standard pulse oximetry cannot distinguish between oxyhemoglobin and carboxyhemoglobin) and cannot be used to screen for carbon monoxide poisoning.
 Carboxyhemoglobin can be measured by co-oximetry.

 Treatment is the administration of 100% oxygen (which shortens the half-life of carboxyhemoglobin) and sometimes the use of a hyperbaric chamber.